Pinus roxburghii

-Pinus roxburghii, commonly known as chir pine or longleaf Indian pine, is a species of pine tree native to the Himalayas.
+Pinus roxburghii, the chir pine or longleaf Indian pine, is a species of conifer in the family Pinaceae, a pine tree native to the Himalayas.
 It was named after William Roxburgh.
 It used to have a larger distribution reaching as far Gujarat.

 Description

 Pinus roxburghii is a large tree reaching 30–50 m with a trunk diameter of up to 2 m, exceptionally 3 m.
 The bark is red-brown, thick and deeply fissured at the base of the trunk, thinner and flaky in the upper crown.
 The leaves are needle-like, in fascicles of three, very slender, 20–35 cm long, and distinctly yellowish green.

 The cones are ovoid conic, 12–24 cm long and 5–8 cm broad at the base when closed, green at first, ripening glossy chestnut-brown when 24 months old.
 They open slowly over the next year or so, or after being heated by a forest fire, to release the seeds, opening to 9–18 cm broad.
 The seeds are 8–9 mm long, with a 40 mm wing, and are wind-dispersed.